|

 Numbers between two consecutive Hundreds

-ARITHMETIC is the science that studies numbers; the relationships between them and the operations with them.
-Arithmetic is the art of counting.
+ARITHMETIC is the discipline that studies numbers; the relationships between them and the operations with them.
+Arithmetic is the art of skillful calculation.

 The current system, which is in worldwide use, is the decimal system.
-That means it is based on what are called the powers of 10 (Lesson 2).
+That means it is based on what are called the powers of 10.
 Decem in Latin means 10.

 "One apple, two apples, three apples."